eduvpn/documentation/API.md

 ### Create a Key Pair

-**NOTE**: an obtained keypair is valid for ALL _profiles_ of a particular _instance_, so if an instance has multiple profiles, only one keypair is needed.
+**NOTE**: an obtained key pair is valid for ALL _profiles_ of a particular _instance_, so if an instance has multiple profiles, only one key pair is needed.

 **NOTE**: on old(er) servers the `display_name` POST parameter is required, on